DEFRA/cdp-local-environment/README.md

 These scripts will only be ran when there is nothing in the containers `/data/db` directory.
 To re-run these scripts:

 1. `Docker compose down` to stop the containers
-1. `Docker volume rm cdp-infra-mongodb` to remove the volume
+1. `Docker volume rm cdp-local-environment_cdp-infra-mongodb-data` to remove the volume
 1. `Docker compose up` to start the containers

 ### Archives